Ted-GrayOptics/167-edge-angle/README.md

 -
 Cropping the image at the center for performance sake.
 Please keep in mind that if cropping results in very smal checkerboard (less than 2*2), the algorithm fails.

-### pattern_size
+### max_pattern_size & min_pattern_size
 The checkerboard size [rows, columns].
 It works in decreasing manner.
 So, actually, it is the highest possible checkerboard size.
-For example, if you provided [5 ,5], the ALgorithm will search for [5,5], if not found for [5,4], if not found for [4,5] and so on till [2,2].
+For example, if you provided [5 ,5], the Algorithm will search for [5,5], if not found for [5,4], if not found for [4,5] and so on till min_pattern_size.

 Using high value results in low FPS since detecting the checkerboard is the most performance intensive operation by far.